Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Experiments

 \section{Experiments}

 In this section, we conduct simulation studies to evaluate the performance of our proposed model.
 The objective of the experiments is to estimate the HTE on synthetic data.
-The data generation process of experiments is adapted from \citet{nie2020quasioracleestimationheterogeneoustreatment}.
+The data generating processes are adapted from \citet{nie2020quasioracleestimationheterogeneoustreatment}.
 We conducted simulation studies on four scenarios.
 In all settings, the covariates are set as $\bm{x}\in \mathcal{R}^6$ and data-generating processes are complicated.
-We set sample size of training data to $N = \{200, 500, 1000\}$ and in any case, we set test data at $M = 500$.
+We set the training sample size to $N\in\{200,500,1000\}$ and the test sample size to $M=500$ in all cases.
 The entire process, from data generation to inference, was repeated 100 times in each scenario.
 Further details are provided in the Supplementary Material (Section S2).
-We here show two scenarios, Setup A and Setup C. In Setup A, the true HTE function and the true propensity score both depend on $X_1$ and $X_2$, whereby data dividing using estimated propensity score is expected to be effective.
+Here, we report the results for two representative scenarios, Setups A and C. In Setup A, the true HTE function and the true propensity score both depend on $X_1$ and $X_2$, whereby data dividing using estimated propensity score is expected to be effective.
 In Setup C, the true HTE function is constant at $1$, so the dividing method itself is not considered to be effective.

 In this study, we use the partially linear model with GP as the baseline method.
-Furthermore, we compare simple local approximation of the baseline model.
-Here, data dividing method and tuning of hyperparameter of local approximation are identical to those of our proposed model.
+Furthermore, we compare the simple local approximation of the baseline model.
+Here, the data-partitioning method and hyperparameter tuning procedure for the local approximation are identical to those used in our proposed method.
 When the data are divided to $K$ regions, we use common estimated propensity scores in the local approximation.
-We set the number of regions to $K = \{2,5,10\}$.
-When we tune the hyperparameters of each local model, this step was carried out by using a parallel computer with 10 threads.
-We performed a grid search in the range $(0.1, 5.0)$ with a step size of $0.2$ as the GP's hyperparameter.
-In addition, we compare \textit{Bayesian Causal Forest} (BCF) \citep{hahn2019bayesianregressiontreemodels} as a Bayesian machine learning method other than GP.
-All computations were carried out on a workstation with 12th Gen Intel Core i7-12650H processor (16 logical cores) and 32.0 GB of RAM.
+We set the number of regions to $K \in \{2, 5, 10\}$.
+Based on the findings in Section 3.5, we carefully control the number of pseudo-observations $B$ generated at each boundary to ensure that the ratio of the regional sample size $N_k$ to $B$ is at least 10.
+Specifically, depending on the total sample size $N$, we configure the combinations of $(K, B)$ as follows: for $N=200$, $(2, 5)$, $(5, 2)$, and $(10, 1)$; for $N=500$, $(2, 10)$, $(5, 5)$, and $(10, 2)$; and for $N=1000$, $(2, 10)$, $(5, 10)$, and $(10, 5)$.
+As demonstrated in Section 3.5, increasing $B$ beyond 10 yields negligible improvements in estimation accuracy; therefore, we impose the upper limit of $B=10$.
+The hyperparameter tuning for each local model, following the procedure described in Section 3.3, was executed efficiently in parallel using 10 threads.
+Prior to model fitting, all dimensions of the covariates were standardized.